R Parker's Posts

 Also, call me crazy, but I actually liked The Brown Bunny by Vincent Gallo (the shorter version that he released after it bombed at Cannes).
 I thought Gallo’s performance was impressive; it was such a monumentally different role from Billy Brown in Buffalo ’66, but I think he was able to play both very convincingly.

-Best Musicians Turned "Actors" over 4 years ago
+Best Musicians Turned "Actors" about 5 years ago

 Leslie Cheung in Wong Kar-Wai’s “Days of Being Wild” and “Happy Together” — I love actors that can play intolerable jerks.
 Leslie Cheung’s characters in both movies disgusted me, but that’s just a testament to how convincing an actor he was.